lsst-uk/lasair4/docs/source/more_info/faqs.md

 ## How long has Lasair been operating?

 Lasair has been processing, storing, and distributing alerts from the ZTF survey since 2018.
+Operation with LSST will start in 2023.

-Can I get alerts from a particular region of the sky?
+## Can I get alerts from a particular region of the sky?

 Lasair supports "sky areas", defined by a [MOC](https://cds-astro.github.io/mocpy/), that you build yourself.

-Can I get alerts associated with my favourite sources?
+## Can I get alerts associated with my favourite sources?

 You can build a "watchlist" of your favourite sources, and build a corresponding query that includes crossmatch with that watchlist.
 Instructions are [here](https://lasair-ztf.lsst.ac.uk/cookbook/watchlist/).